fabioc9675/ICTP_SOC_Course/Clases/Dia_03.md

 #### Data generation

 This assign values to the variables, can be use with wait to stop the execution for a period of time

+`assert` is use to compare the output with an spected value, in case it is not, can to be generate a `report severity ERROR;`